Project: Nokor Caktomukh

 At the same time, many other versions have been also compiled under the tutelage of the Khmer court.
 As neighboring countries also started to compile their own histories, more chronicles are available to complement the Khmer chronicle.
 Though there are variations between them, common historical facts could be retrieved with proper precaution.

 Compelling evidences concerning the past connection of the Sweet Cucumber royal house with Pagan and later with Haripangjaya-Lampang courts could be checked-out among specific heritage brought with them to Angkor.
 At first, their royal title was often referred with the word "Pogna", which was a derivative of the word "Pya" or "Pyu".
 The title was actually a legacy from the Pyu' s ancestry of Pyuksettra that dated back since the reign of Piao-siu-ti and stayed through out the reign of the Anuruddha's lineage (The Ramana Desa: The Burmese Legacies: The Pyu vs the Burmese Identity).
-Apparently the Sweet Cucumber king inherited the title from the court of Pagan and passed on to his descendants of the post-Angkorian era.
+Apparently the Sweet Cucumber king inherited the title from the court of Pagan and passed on to his descendants of the post-Angkorean era.
 Another evidence was the practice of Theravada Buddhism that was largely a trademark of the Cucumber Gardener's tradition.
 Some scholars had long postulated that Cambodia was Hindu and received the Theravada Buddhism from the Mon people.
-Others asserted that the Khmer people had already practiced Hinayana Buddhism but the Angkorian court was always been Hindu or Mahayana Buddhist.
-In neither case, there are no explanation on how the new faith was implanted in the Angkorian court and that Buddhism of Pali canon became since the sole religion of Cambodia.
-As we had argued, Hinayana Buddhism was not new to both the Angkorian court and the Khmer societies, but the abstainance of Hindu practices along with the Sanskrit Language as seen next becoming the post-Angkorian court' s tradition was only known of the Mon court of Haripangjaya-Lampang.
-Under this premise, we conclude that the new Angkorian court was in fact refugee from the Mon countries and in consistency with their Mon Tradition, were zalous of Hinayana Buddhism more than any contemporary courts of Southeast Asia (The Break down of the Cakravatin Empire: The next Legacy of Ramanadesa: The Fall of Haripangjaya).
-Only after the settlement at Angkor that they adapted themselve to some of the Hindu past tradition of Angkor at the same time that the Sanskrit language along with other core Hindu practices were then lost for good.
-On how they were moving to the Angkorian court, the answer could be found in the advent of king Mangrai 's conquest over the northern Mon countries.
+Others asserted that the Khmer people had already practiced Hinayana Buddhism but the Angkorean court was always been Hindu or Mahayana Buddhist.
+In neither case, there are no explanation on how the new faith was implanted in the Angkorean court and that Buddhism of Pali canon became since the sole religion of Cambodia.
+As we had argued, Hinayana Buddhism was not new to both the Angkorean court and the Khmer societies, but the abstinence of Hindu practices along with the Sanskrit Language as seen next becoming the post-Angkorean court' s tradition was only known of the Mon court of Haripangjaya-Lampang.
+Under this premise, we conclude that the new Angkorean court was in fact refugee from the Mon countries.
+In consistency with their own tradition, they were zealous of Hinayana Buddhism more than any contemporary courts of Southeast Asia (The Break down of the Cakravatin Empire: The next Legacy of Ramanadesa: The Fall of Haripangjaya).
+Only after the settlement at Angkor that they adapted themselves to some of the Hindu past tradition of Angkor at the same time that the Sanskrit language along with other core Hindu practices were then lost for good.
+On how they were moving to the Angkorean court, the answer could be found in the advent of king Mangrai 's conquest over the northern Mon countries.
 During the Mongols' incursion, Mangrai had conquered Haripangjaya with the help of his son and placed it under Lanna's control.
-The success of his campaign was due in big part to a good preparation that took many years of infiltration in the court of King Yiba (The Lanna State: The Angkorian connection: The conquest of Haripangjaya).
+The success of his campaign was due in big part to a good preparation that took many years of infiltration in the court of King Yiba (The Lanna State: The Angkorean connection: The conquest of Haripangjaya).
 By the time that the Mon population already lost their esteem to their king, Haripangjaya was conquered.
-The absorbtion to be part of Lanna was then complete and Magrai had changed its name to Nokor Nakhon.
-At the same time, the same situation did not happen during the conquest of Lampang and the Lanna court had to face with stronger resistances.
-As the attack on the combined court of King Yiba and his son at Lampang was done solely through military campaign without the ground work on its population, the conquest had not been completed.
-Unlike what was happened in Haripangjaya, evidences show that the two Mon kings father and son, were still receiving full support from the people of Lampang.
+The absorption to be part of Lanna was then complete and Magrai had changed its name to Nokor Nakhon.
+At the same time, the same situation did not happen during the conquest of Lampang and the Lanna court had to face with stronger resistance.
+As the attack on the combined court of King Yiba and his son at Lampang was done solely through military campaign without the groundwork on its population, the conquest had not been completed.
+Unlike what was happened in Haripangjaya, evidences show that the two Mon kings father and son were still receiving full support from the people of Lampang.
 From the Xiang-mai chronicle, we knew that king Yiba had managed to escape to Pisanulok while his son was killed in the battle.
 King Mangrai then instructed his son to stop pursuing king Yiba into Pisnulok, knowing quite well that he would unlikely accomplish the mission and could face strong retaliation back from the refugee court.
 Perhaps with the interference of Sokhodaya, the success of Lanna's claim over Lampang was restrained.
 Judging from the fact that some members of king Nipeanbat' s descendants still retained the title of Lampangraja, we believe that the Mon court still hold on to Lampang before they made their final move to Angkor.
 Evidences show that the Mon country fell into Lanna's domination only during the reign of King Trilokarat (1442-1486).
 At the mean time, Lampang was under Sokhodaya and the Xiang-mai chronicle referred the country as Chaliang-Sokhodaya (Lampang-Sokhodaya).
 By the time that Sokhodaya fell under Ayudhya, evidences ahow that the Mon court had already moved to take the Anhgkorian throne.
-That was when the chronicle of Khmer Heroes referred a King named Nipeanbat ascending the Angkorian court, after the great flood had destroyed the lineage of the last Angkorian king Simharaja.
+That was when the chronicle of Khmer Heroes referred a king named Nipeanbat ascending the Angkorean court, after the great flood had destroyed the lineage of the last Angkorean king Simharaja.
 By marrying the surviving daughter of the last king of Angkor, king Nipeanbat started his own dynasty of the new Khmer royalty of Angkor to last until modern days.
-His background was otherwise obscure if he was not mentioned in the chronicle to be a descendant of the Sweet Cucunber king.
-From the fact that the next Angkorian king still retaining the title of Lampangraja, we believe that he was reigning over Lampang still during his coronation at Angkor.
+His background was otherwise obscure if he was not mentioned in the chronicle to be a descendant of the Sweet Cucumber king.
+From the fact that the next Angkorean monarch still retaining the title of Lampangraja, we believe that he was reigning over Lampang still during his coronation at Angkor.

 The Reign of Prah Lampangraja (1346-1351)